luben/zstd-jni/README.md

 * implementation of InputStream and OutputStream for transparent compression of data streams compatible with the "zstd" program.

-The code for these JNI bindings is licenced under BSD license - the same as the native **Zstd** library.

 Example performance on my laptop (i7-4558U):

 ```